Driving Low Latency With Global PoPs

 A network independent of cloud providers

 The Macrometa GDN is available in over 175 cities - or PoPs around the world.
-Macrometa puts data into action and delivers real-time and event-driven apps and data into more than 2B users and 10B devices in 50ms.
-Our global PoPs can act as a geo-distributed cache for fast application performance.
+Macrometa puts data into action and offers ready-to-go or customized solutions that can deliver real-time and event-driven apps and APIs into more than 2B users and 10B devices in 50ms.
+Our global PoPs can also act as a geo-distributed cache for fast application performance.

 Macrometa has built a network on top of five different service providers that include cloud providers, telecom providers, and CDNs.
 Our service provider partners include Akamai (who acquired our partner Linode), Cox Edge, AWS, and Google Cloud.
 Because the GDN is on top of routes and capacity provided by transfer providers who have different economics and pricing than typical cloud providers, it can result in significantly less costs than the cloud.
 Plus, the diversity means you don’t have to worry about outages with one provider - or in one location - affecting your bottom-line.